JairoSalazarV/HypRaspCam/README.md

 //------------------------------
 // INSTALL
 //------------------------------
-// This program assumes that your camera has been configured and tested successfully

 git clone --depth=1 https://github.com/JairoSalazarV/HypRaspCam

 cd HypRaspCam/

-chmod a+x install.sh
+sudo chmod a+x install.sh

 sudo ./install.sh

-// Introduce your SSID and SSID PASSWORD
+NOTES:
+1) This program assumes that your camera has been configured and tested successfully

-// You could change Camera ID on the file: /home/pi/camName.HypRaspCam
+2) You could change Camera ID on the file: /home/pi/camName.HypRaspCam